-over time) both for income and for consumption, with the increase being less pronounced for consumption because of smoothing.
+the increase being less pronounced for consumption because of smoothing.
 Second, there should be an increase in inequality common to all cohorts in the 1980s, which then flattens out in the 1990s.
 Both 'facts' are not easy to see, partly because noise clouds the picture, and partly because both age and time effects are interacting in the same graphs.

-In figure 2 we plot the coefficient estimates of a regression of income and consumption inequality on age dummies, as in Deaton and Paxson (1994, figure 4).
+In Fig. 2, we plot the coefficient estimates of a regression of income and consumption inequality on age dummies, as in Deaton and Paxson (1994, Fig. 4).
 The solid line shows the evolution of inequality with age controlling for cohort effects, the dashed line controlling for time effects.
 We document a significant and approximately linear increase in within-cohort consumption inequality with age, although the effect is substantially smaller than in Deaton and Paxson.
-As pointed out by Slesnick and Ulker (2004) and Heathcote, Storesletten and Violante (2005), the large increase in inequality over the life-cycle that Deaton and Paxson find is partly due to the fact that their sample period covers only the 1980s.
+As pointed out by Slesnick and Ulker (2004) and Heathcote et al. (2005), the large increase in inequality over the life-cycle that Deaton and Paxson find is partly due to the fact that their sample period covers only the 1980s.

-Figure 3 focuses on the time effects.
+Fig. 3 focuses on the time effects.
 The upper solid lines show the evolution of inequality over time for the average cohort in our sample.
 This line is constructed by regressing income and consumption inequality on year dummies and plotting the coefficient estimates.
 The lower solid line controls for a linear trend in inequality due to the fact that the cohort ages over time (the straight dotted line plots this estimated age effect).
-Controlling for the age effect, the evolution of average within cohort inequality should be similar to that of aggregate inequality, the cross-sectional variance of log income or consumption for the whole sample at a given point in time.
-This is indeed the case as can be seen from the graph by comparing the lower solid line to the dashed line, which plots aggregate inequality.10 In the remainder of this paper, we will present average within-cohort inequality and interpret it as aggregate inequality plus an approximately linear increase in inequality due to the age effect.
+Controlling for the age effect, the evolution of average within-cohort inequality should be similar to that of aggregate inequality, the cross-sectional variance of log income or consumption for the whole sample at a given point in time.
+This is indeed the case as can be seen from the graph by comparing the lower solid line to the dashed line, which plots aggregate inequality.
+In the remainder of this paper, we will